jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/programming-assembly.rst

 Count to 10
 ===========

-cleary assembler makes it easier juggling the complexity of machine code and complex problems is hard with the assembler, now it's much easier consider a more vomplex problem combining some of the above ideas count to 10, then stop

-    1 -- 10
+* With the use of the assembler, the programs are easier to write and understand
+* This is important as solving complex problems is challenging enough as is

+    * The tedium of machine code only makes solving complex problems that much more difficult

+* Since an assembler exists for the ESAP system, consider the more complex problem of counting to 10

+    * Output the numbers ``1`` to ``10``
+    * This may sound simple, but it is challenging when programming at such a low level

+* This problem combines two of the previous problems

+    * Counting forever

+        * Required looping

+    * Checking if a value is less than 10

-loop, but branching
+        * Required branching

-Below is the code
+* Below is the assembly and corresponding machine code for a solution to this problem

     .. list-table:: Count to 10
         :header-rows: 1